shy2net/nestjs-angular-starter/README.md

 ### Database

 This template uses mongoose as the backend server to store users.
-It has only one model called UserProfileModel which you can find in the `src/models` directory.
+It has only one model called UserProfileModel which you can find in the `src/database/models` directory.
-You can view the database code at the `src/auth` directory, which basically is responsible with the communication to the database.
+You can view the database code at the `src/database` directory, which basically is responsible with the communication to the database.
 It creates and exposes a NestJS `DatabaseModule`, which is responsible of handling the connection and database models.

 In order to configure the database connection string, please review the `Environment configurations` part of this readme.

+Remarks: NestJS has it's own mongoose database module, which in my opinion is a lot more "complicated" as you should inject the schemas everytime with a service.
+I prefer using mongoose the old fashioned way, which led me to design my own database module, this allows using the normal schemas, and makes the usage of the models straight-forward as it should be.

+If you still prefer the original mongoose database, you can simply remove this module and use theirs [https://docs.nestjs.com/techniques/mongodb](https://docs.nestjs.com/techniques/mongodb)

 ### Logging